SamLarenN/CPUZ-DSEFix/README.md

 # CPUZ-DSEFix
-Exploiting CPU-Z Driver To Turn Load Unsigned Drivers
+Exploiting CPU-Z Driver To Load Unsigned Drivers.

 # Usage
 Enable "Run As Administrator".
 Drag And Drop Driver Onto It.
 CPUZ-DSEFix Will Output Necessary Instructions.